Quramy/zakki/draft_entries/20230913_graphql_schema_directive/README.md

 Hi everyone.

 My name is Quramy.
-And, I am a web application developer.
+And, I am a web application developer loving GraphQL.

+It's query about me.

 # p3